-As reservation-add is expected to store the host, hosts-database parameter must be specified in your configuration and the database must not run in read-only mode.
+As reservation-add is expected to store the host, hosts-databases parameter must be specified in your configuration and databases must not run in read-only mode.
 In the future versions it will be possible to modify the reservations read from a configuration file.
 Please contact ISC if you are interested in this functionality.